cerb/cerb.github.io/_guides/machine-learning/question-answering/faq-bot-chatgpt.md

 * In two-dimensional space, the points `(1,1)` and `(2,2)` have a Manhattan distance of `2`.
 They are `1` apart on the x-axis plus `1` apart on the y-axis.
 Their Euclidean distance is roughly `1.414` (a direct diagonal line of `sqrt(2)`).
 For special cases like geospatial (GPS) coordinates, our distance function may need to account for factors like the Earth being an imperfect sphere.

 * In three-dimensional space, coordinates include a third `z` axis (perhaps height) but are otherwise handled in a similar way.
-Simpler cases can compare vectors with Manhattan distance, Euclidean distance, or cosine similarity (comparing angles between vectors).
+Simpler cases can compare vectors with Manhattan distance, Euclidean distance, dot product, cosine similarity (comparing angles between vectors), etc.

 * In four-dimensional spatiotemporal space, we can consider an example of being at the same point on Earth at the same time (longitude, latitude, elevation, time).
-For instance, I could be standing at the top of the modern day Great Pyramid of Giza (`29°58′34″N 31°7′58″E`) at elevation of 137 meters.
+For instance, I could be standing at the top of the modern day Great Pyramid of Giza (`29°58′34″N 31°7′58″E`) at an elevation of 137 meters.
 We could compare this against the original vector -- the Great Pyramid was constructed over 4,600 years ago, its apex has eroded around 10 meters, and continental drift has likely changed its GPS coordinates by a few centimeters per year.

 * In higher dimensional space we could add heading, speed, temperature, and so on.

 It's harder to visualize the comparison of points in 1,536-dimensional space, which can represent: language, word meaning, syntax, grammar, context, semantics, sentiment, entities, topics, temporality, geography, culture, and more.
 Dimensions are not explicitly defined and are a product of the specific training data used.

-With effective text embeddings we would expect to find "Cerb is team-based email management" much more closely related to "My inbox is overflowing" than "Ludwig van Beethoven was baptized in Bonn in December 1770".
+With effective text embeddings we would expect to find the sentence "Cerb is team-based email management" much more closely related to "My inbox is overflowing" than "Ludwig van Beethoven was baptized in Bonn in December 1770".

-At any rate, the math for comparing vectors is automatically handled for you, either by Cerb or a vector database.
+At any rate, the math for comparing vectors is automatically handled for you; either by Cerb or a vector database.

 ### Text embeddings as a service